-Ten Favorite Low-Carb Green Vegetable Recipes
+Ten Favorite Low-Carb Green Vegetable Recipes (plus honorable mentions!)

-Everywhere I look these days I see Thanksgiving recipes, and for people like myself who like to try at least one new recipe every year, narrowing down your choices can be a challenge.
-I want to give you lots of options, so in this post I’m sharing ten favorite low-carb green vegetable recipes I think are perfect for Thanksgiving.
-Every Thanksgiving dinner needs plenty of green vegetables to balance out all those less diet-friendly choices, right?
+It’s time to start thinking about Thanksgiving recipes, and for people like myself who really love vegetables, narrowing down your side dish choices can be a challenge.
+I want to give you lots of options this year, so in this first Thanksgiving post I’m sharing Ten Favorite Low-Carb Green Vegetable Recipes (plus honorable mentions!).
+And every Thanksgiving dinner needs plenty of green vegetables to balance out all those less more indulgent choices, right?

 Let’s start with the recipe for Broccoli Gratin with Swiss and Parmesan pictured above.
 Most everyone in my family would love this for a Thanksgiving veggie, and I’ve made it several times through the years.
-(Although truthfully, there are some of my brothers and sisters who would still vote for the Thanksgiving Broccoli with Cheese Sauce I used to make years ago.)
+(Although some of my brothers and sisters who would still vote for the Thanksgiving Broccoli with Cheese Sauce I used to make years ago.)

 I”m happy to have a new photo for Roasted Green Beans with Mushrooms, Balsamic, and Parmesan that have been pinned millions of times!
 And I promise, you’ll love this way of roasting green beans if you try it.

 The brussels sprouts recipe I’m currently swooning over is this Roasted Brussels Sprouts with Avocado and Pecans.
 If you like all three of those ingredients, you can’t go wrong with this recipe.
-My family has a few brussels sprouts avoiders, but I’m going to make this for the few of us who love them.
+My family has a few brussels sprouts avoiders, but I like to make this for the few of us who love them.
 (More for us!)

 These Lemony Green Beans are something I find myself making over and over for guests.
 They cook very quickly, which makes them easy for Thanksgiving.